bruth/pubsub/README.md

 * Annotated source code: http://bruth.github.com/pubsub/docs/pubsub.html
 * Tests: http://bruth.github.com/pubsub/test/index.html

-PubSub is a simple library for creating publish/subscribe "hubs".
-A _hub_ is composed of **subscribers** which subscribe to various **topics**.
-The hub can then **publish** (broadcast) a message for a given topic and all subscribers of that topic will be sent the message.
+PubSub is a simple library for creating pub/sub _hubs_.
+A hub is composed of **publishers** each of which are uniquely identified by a *topic*.
+Each publisher can have one more more **subscribers**.
+The hub provides a simple API for publishing messages on behalf of the publishers.

 ```javascript
 var hub = new PubSub;